What is a workers’ compensation insurance audit?

 Typically, workers’ comp audits happen annually or when you cancel your workers' comp policy.
 Most of the time, you can complete your audit over the phone and online.
 However, some insurance companies and states may require a physical audit instead.

-The audit process typically takes 30 days to complete.
+The audit process usually takes 30 days to complete.
 Here’s what to expect when it’s time for your next annual audit:

 - Your insurance company will inform you that it’s time for your annual audit.